ugururesin/portfolio/README.md

 # A Portfolio by Ugur Uresin
 Data Analytics & AI Professional, Technical Product Owner
-PhD in the field of Digital Twin
+PhD in Industrial Data Analytcis

 Welcome to my portfolio repository!
 Here, I showcase my projects and skills as a developer, engineer and leader!